 Overall status The results of monitoring undertaken for the purposes of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
 No. 268 of 2006) indicate that there are water quality issues with faecal coliform levels within / in the vicinity of this shellfish area.
-The results of WFD monitoring do not indicate any water quality issues within/ in the vicinity of this shellfish area.
+The results of WFD monitoring do not indicate any water quality issues within / in the vicinity of this shellfish area.
 Monitoring of shellfish flesh for food hygiene purposes indicates faecal contamination in this shellfish area.
-The bivalve mollusc production areas in Clarinbridge/Kinvarra Bay are classified as 'Class A' and Class B' for the purposes of EC Regulation 854/2004.
+The bivalve mollusc production areas in Clifden Bay/Ardbear Bay are classified as 'Class B' for the purposes of EC Regulation 854/2004.
 Chapter 3 of the Characterisation Report refers.
-Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures are an urban wastewater system and on-site waste water treatment systems.Chapter 5 (summary at 5.3) of the Characterisation Report refers.
-Urban waste water systems Kinvarra On-site waste water treatment systems There are 12,464 on-site waste water treatment systems in this catchment (including systems at Clarinbridge/Kilcolgan) and their density is higher than the national average.
-The characterisation report indicates that a smaller number may have a direct impact on the shellfish area.
+Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures are urban wastewater systems and on-site waste water treatment systems.
+Chapter 5 (summary at 5.3) of the Characterisation Report refers.
+Urban waste water systems Clifden On-site waste water treatment systems There are 594 on-site waste water treatment systems in this catchment and their density is higher than the national average.
+The characterisation report indicates that a smaller number are located within the coastal region of the catchment, which may have a direct impact on the shellfish area.
 The hydrological condition of the majority of the catchment is unsuitable posing a risk to surface and groundwaters.
-The risk to surface and groundwaters from pathogens and phosphorus is high throughout the catchment.
+The risk to surface and groundwaters from pathogens and phosphorus is high throughout the catchment as is the likelihood of inadequate percolation.
 The European Court of Justice has ruled against Ireland in relation to on-site wastewater treatment systems (ref.
 Case C-188/08).
 The Court found that by failing to adopt the necessary legislation to comply with Articles 4 and 8 of Council Directive 75/442/EEC as regards domestic waste waters disposed of in the countryside through septic tanks and other individual waste water treatment systems, Ireland has failed to fulfil its obligations under that directive.
 To address the ruling, the Department of the Environment, Heritage and Local Government will be bringing forward legislation in the first half of 2010.
 It is intended that the legislation will provide for the setting of standards for the performance and operation of all septic tanks and similar on-site wastewater treatment systems.
 The legislation will also provide for the monitoring and inspection of the performance of such treatment systems and will set out the responsibilities of households served by those systems (including requirements to carry out remedial actions where necessary).
 In order to ensure prompt compliance with the Court ruling, it is intended that this legislation will be in place by Q3 2010.
-3.2 Potential Secondary Pressures Agriculture Agriculture Estimates of livestock density and fertiliser usage are similar to national averages.
-4.0 PROTECTED AREAS Designated Shellfish Areas Clarinbridge/Kinvarra Bay designated Shellfish Waters
+3.2 Potential Secondary Pressures Agriculture Agriculture Estimates of livestock density and fertiliser usage are lower than the national averages.
+However, the prevalence of wet soil types in the catchment means that there is a potential risk of agricultural runoff.
+4.0 PROTECTED AREAS Designated Shellfish Areas Clifden Bay/Ardbear Bay designated Shellfish Waters Adjacent Areas- Mannin Bay designated Shellfish Waters